StatStud/book-club/content/posts/never-get-angry-again.md

 ## Chapter 4: Step Right Up and Choose your Reality

+### Summary

+#### One Sentence Summary

+The ego is the part of us that desires to misinterpret events in negative light from fear; the soul is the part of us that desires accurate, complete, wholistic understanding of events and their proper place, and to respond with unlimited love.

+#### One Paragraph Summary

+The ego is the part of us that desires to misinterpret events in negative light from fear; the soul is the part of us that desires accurate, complete, wholistic understanding of events and their proper place, and to respond with unlimited love.
+The more we interpret events through the soul, the more our self-esteem grows; the more our self-esteem grows, the greater our capacity to both receive and give love and respect.
+Events don't mean anything until we choose which lense we wish to interpret the event.
+A highly successful person does not have time to disrespect you.
+As the end of the day, we choose the stories we tell ourselves.

+### Notes

+> Each circumstance we encounter is like a blank book until we write the script with our thoughts.

+When someone acts rudely towards us, it doesn't mean anything until we give it meaning.

+> Hanlon's razor: never attribute to malice that which can be adequately explained by ignorance

+> We don't **need** (keyword here, preferences) someone else's respect in order to have **respect for ourselves**.

+> whatever the circumstance or situation, we're really only concerned with one question: **"what does this mean?"**

+> That's what anger comes down to; it's not only that you take it personally, but it's the **belief** that **this person treated me this way because there's something wrong with me**

+As mentioned in chapter 2, if you don't love and respect yourself, then you can't imagine why anyone else would have positive feelings toward you; you connect the dots of someone else's behavior to validate that inaccurate belief.

+Here's the one liner: a highly successful person does not have time to disrespect you.

+> How much pain must this person be in to treat someone as wonderful as me so poorly?

+How someone behaves towards you is a reflection of his own feelings of self-worth and has nothing to do with your intrinsic worth--unless you let your ego decide to make it about you.

+#### It's not me, It's you

+As long as we are alert to the pain of the other people, the entire interaction is automatically reframed and we will not *feel* pained because we will not *be* in pain.
+But the moment we become self-focused we will draw the inevitable conclusion that his treatment is because we are less--rather than *he* feels less.

+> It's not the situation that determines how you feel but the meaning that we attach to it (CBT)

+And that meaning is always based on one thing: **how we feel about ourselves**

+> Yes.
+It's a choice to feel hurt.

+That's why being data driven is critical.
+The sooner you gather the facts about the situation, the sooner you can realize just how bad this guy is feeling.

+It's not about you, unless you make it about you.

+> Truth Bomb: **He may very well see you as less, but that doesn't *make* you less--but if you feel less (from your own interpretation of the events) then it does make you angry**

+#### The Story We Tell Ourselves (or, in my words, the narratives we tell ourselves)

+> Literally, this is just a review of CBT--that's more of a statement to illustrate just how useful CBT really is.

+> In relationships, we may often shoot ourselves in the foot with a core belief: "I am not worthy of you, so you must not be faithful to me"

+#### Anger: The Fine Print

+Fear of the unknown and uncertainty is the root of much anxiety.

+#### The Shame Game

+> Human beings experience two primary emotions: love (which is soul-based) and fear (which is ego-based).
+All positive emotions stem from love, and all negative ones stem from fear

+The pain of shame is to alert us of whenever we have fallen below our potential.
+In accepting responsibility, we not only cancel the emotional debt, but we receive the benefit of enhanced self-esteem, and with it, **the capacity to love and be loved** (as well as so many new levels of consciousness like trust, hope, and wellbeing).

+> Therein lies the origin of anger: as the ego compensates for feelings of unresolved shame, we experience a counterfeit shame: **I am less if you think I am less**.

+Feeling rejected in any way (embarrassed, mocked, criticized, ghosted, etc.) is not only painful, but primarily FEARFUL because **THE EGO INTERPRETS** the event as genuine shame.

+> The egocentric psyche translates any rejection to mean that "I am inadequate.
+I will not be safe and accepted because I am unworthy of love and undeserving of good".

+This is why YOU GET TO BE your biggest cheer leader, way before anyone enters your life.
+YOU GET TO BE the ultimate source of unlimited enthusiasm, motivation, and activation.

 # Part 2: The Cost of Living, The Price of Escaping